primus-labs/zktls-verification-noir/README.md

 --------------------on Aztec chain--------------------

-6. AttVerifier contract verify signature, check allowed urls, and decrypt the cipher text
+6. AttVerifier contract verifies signature, check allowed urls, and decrypts the ciphertext
 7. AttVerifier calls BusinessProgram which includes the customized conditions and is deployed by the developers
 8. BusinessProgram checks the condition and returns to AttVerifier
-9. AttVerifier returns the result
+9. AttVerifier sends a public "success" event and returns the result

-## Component
+## Components

 ### att_verifier
 Main attestation verifier contract.
 Includes the logic for signature verification, url check and AES decryption.